 The first prenatal visit usually happens between weeks 8 and 10, but it's a good idea to let your provider know as soon as you find out you're pregnant.

-Here are 9 essential questions you should ask during your first prenatal appointment:
+Here are the questions you should ask during your first prenatal appointment

 1. Who will deliver me?

 At your first visit, it's a good idea to meet the doctors and midwives in the practice and to get a feel for their birth philosophy.
 The hospital they deliver at, the number of providers in the group and the options you have for your birth are important details you'll want to know to help you decide whether the group is a good fit for you.

 This depends on your pre-pregnancy weight.
 Your provider will calculate your BMI to help guide the discussion about healthy weight gain during pregnancy, though remember that these are just guidelines—not prescriptive parameters.
 As a general rule, women at a healthy weight should gain between 25 and 30 pounds, women who are underweight should gain nearly 40 pounds and women who are overweight or obese should gain 11 to 20 pounds during their pregnancy.

 If you have a pre-pregnancy regimen you enjoy, your doctor will likely advise you to continue.
 If you do not yet have an exercise regimen, they will probably encourage you to start one!
 Exercise helps maintain appropriate weight gain during pregnancy, and some studies have shown that it may decrease your risk for gestational diabetes, preeclampsia and cesarean delivery.

 4. What should I do about my history with certain health conditions?